ja0nz/bachelorarbeit/paper.md

 Emphasizing the human factor in microservices is a key feature.
 Microservices are a product of real-world usage.[@Newman2015, p.
 1] Instead of splitting team structures along the technology stack (UI Experts -> Middleware -> Database) a microservice approach model teams around **business capabilities**.[@Fowler2014] Consequently every team is capable of planning, designing, implementing, testing and maintaining their very own microservice.
 Along the technology stack every member gains high competence about the functionality of the service.

 Real-world domains tend to be complex and multifaceted.
-To unfold their complexity, domains can subdivided into bounded contexts.[@Newman2015, p.
-31] For example, dealing with customers is a business domain.
+To unfold their complexity, domains can subdivided into **bounded contexts**.[@Newman2015, p.
+31] For example, customer service is a business domain.
 Customers again have different contexts depending on their demands.
 One context can be sales, another context could be support.
 Every context makes different assumptions about the underlying model.
 Each bounded context draws an explicit interface where it decides what models to share with other contexts.[@Newman2015, p.
 30] Each context can derived into multiple microservices or, talking about *browsernative microservices*, interfaces to the customers.

 By assigning service responsibility to a team, the so called **Definition of Done** (DoD) shifts from "accomplishing projects" to "accomplishing products".
 This new paradigm not only changes the administrative overhead like budgeting or resource allocation.
 It creates a kind of responsibility connection from the team to the service.
 Expectedly, those teams are more motivated within their very own service and exhibit a more sophisticated iteration time.[@Fowler2014]